andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

     // ── POST /api/rentals/{rentalId}/payment  — pay an open rental ──────────
     //
-    // CustomerWithRentals is used explicitly here because payRental() is a
+    // PayableCustomer is used explicitly here because payRental() is a
     // horizontal extension — not part of the Customer interface.
     // Exactly as BufferedReader is used explicitly when readLine() is needed.